8,516m / 27,940ft

 - BONUS : Carry Bonus of Sherpas and Route Fixing Charges.

-- HIGH CAMP SERVICE : High Altitude Tent, Necessary cooking EPI gas, cooking pot, High food for a member, Sherpa, and other crews at (C1) (C2) (C3) and (C4).
+- HIGH CAMP SERVICE (INFRASTRUCTURE AND LOGISTICS) : High Altitude Tent, Necessary cooking EPI gas, cooking pot, High food for a member, Sherpa, and other crews at (C1) (C2) (C3) and (C4).
 Group climbing gears, fixed and dynamic rope during the climbing period as required.

-- ROPE FIXING : The team of experienced Sherpas will fix the route on Lhotse (no extra charge will be applied to members).
+- ROPE FIXING TEAM : The team of experienced Sherpas will fix the route to the summit of LHOTSE (no extra charge will be applied to members).

-- SATELLITE PHONE : Satellite Phone for emergency communication carried by Sherpa, also available for members with appropriate charge.
+- SATELLITE PHONE : Satellite Phone for emergency communication carried by Sherpa, also available for members (SUBJECT TO A CHARGE).

-- WALKIE-TALKIE PERMITS : Satellite Phone/walkie-talkie permit for all members and staff.
+- PERMITS : Satellite Phone/walkie-talkie permit for all members and staff.